What is Floortime?

 For any age child, you do three things:

-As you do all this, while staying within her focus, you are helping her practice basic thinking skills: engagement, interaction, symbolic thinking and logical thinking.
+As you do all this, while staying engaged with them and making sure they stay engaged with you, you are helping her practice basic thinking skills: engagement, interaction, symbolic thinking and logical thinking.
 To master these skills requires using all these senses, emotions, and motor skills, as The Greenspan Floortime Approach™ explains.

-Dr. Greenspan developed Floortime to help families support their child’s development.
+Dr. Greenspan developed Floortime for families to enable them to support their child’s development.
 Floortime can be done at home or at a clinic, but it’s useful, especially at the beginning, to have some guidance from a comprehensive source.

-The Greenspan Floortime Approach™ is the final version of Floortime developed by Dr. Stanley Greenspan.
+The Greenspan Floortime Approach™ is the most comprehensive version of Floortime.
+Created by Dr. Stanley Greenspan, Floortime is both an intervention for children with special needs and a general support for healthy child development.
 By taking all of his experiences over decades of clinical practice, he systematized and simplified his approach into an organized set of principles and techniques.
+He also presented this final version in his last book, The Learning Tree.: